PZ-HorseTeam/HorseMod/docs/source/guides/attachments.rst

 -------------------
 Slots require the use of :lua:class:`HorseMod.SlotDefinition` to associated a slot name to a model attachment point on the horse model.
 You can also use multiple times the same attachment point if needed.
 Alternatively, extra properties can be set to have the attachment be a mane attachment.

-To add a new slot, add a new :lua:class:`HorseMod.SlotDefinition` entry to the :lua:obj:`HorseMod.attachments.AttachmentData.SLOTS_DEFINITION` table.
+To add a new slot, add a new :lua:class:`HorseMod.SlotDefinition` entry to the :lua:obj:`HorseMod.attachments.AttachmentData.slotsDefinitions` table.
 Below is an example of adding a new slot called "Hat" attached to the "head" model attachment point on the horse model:

 ::